 Luckily we have all the information you need to help you in our guide explaining the broadband speed you need for Black Friday.

 2. Set a budget

 Exercising fiscal discipline isn't easy.
-George Osborne will tell you that much.
+Phillip Hammond will tell you that much.
 But it's also vital if you're going to avoid running up a Black Friday bill to rival the national debt.
 Being short of money with Christmas looming really isn't a recipe for good cheer.

 So decide how much you can afford to spend on Black Friday bargains and stick to it.

 3. Do your Christmas shopping